-As an example of the way in which long-standing injuries continue to affect the relationship, in early 2014, Iran appointed one of those involved in the 1979 seizure of the U.S. embassy in Tehran-Hamid Aboutalebi-as ambassador to the United Nations.
+In 2014, Iran appointed one of those involved in the 1979 seizure of the U.S. embassy in Tehran-Hamid Aboutalebi-as ambassador to the United Nations.
 In April 2014, Congress passed S. 2195 (P.L.
 113-100), which gave the Administration authority to deny him a visa to take up his duties.
 The United States subsequently announced he would not be admitted to the United States.
 Iran replaced him with Gholam Ali Khoshroo, who studied in the United States and served in the reformist government of President Khatemi.